From a Spanish place name, possibly derived from Spanish alba

 From Norwegian å

-meaning "river, stream", and rud
+meaning "river, stream" and the archaic word rud

 Means "doctor, physician" in German, ultimately from Latin archiater